Edwardwang66/OAKD_camera_project/project-2/README.md

 - **'+' or '='**: Increase brush size
 - **'-' or '_'**: Decrease brush size
 - **'q'**: Quit application

+### What Can Be Detected

+The drawing classifier can detect the following shapes:

+1. **Circle** (✓)
+   - Round shapes with high circularity
+   - Ovals and ellipses
+   - Detection: Based on contour circularity and vertex count

+2. **Square** (✓)
+   - Four-sided shapes
+   - Squares and rectangles
+   - Detection: 4 vertices with square-like aspect ratio

+3. **Triangle** (✓)
+   - Three-sided shapes
+   - Any triangular form
+   - Detection: 3 vertices with high solidity

+4. **Line** (✓)
+   - Long, thin lines
+   - Straight or slightly curved lines
+   - Detection: High aspect ratio (very long or very tall)

+5. **Heart** (✓)
+   - Heart-shaped drawings
+   - Wider at top, pointed at bottom
+   - Detection: Specific geometric properties (wider top, two lobes)

+6. **Unknown**
+   - Other shapes that don't match above categories
+   - Complex drawings or incomplete shapes

 ## How It Works